Writing Ourselves into a Better World

 Nothing changes unless we change.
 The Word of God, a sword in your hand, is "living and active and sharper than a double-edged sword…."

 Faith is using God's Word to tell a story that creates a better world.

 Your mission, if you choose to accept it, is to write your own story.
 We are creating a new family legacy.
 Family is the backbone of society.

 Beloved, we are the Bride of Christ.
 This process of sharing our stories in an empowering way, in a way that brings beauty out of ashes, is making us ready for our Bridegroom!
 He is coming for us!

 With all my love,

 Copyright 2012, Susan McKenzie, http://TeamFamilyOnline.com.
-Permission is granted to copy, forward, or distribute this article for non-commercial use only, as long as this copyright byline and bio, in totality, is maintained in all duplications, copies, and link references.
-For reprint permission for any commercial use, in any form of media, please contact Susan Schiller.
+For reprint permission for any private or commercial use, in any form of media, please contact Susan Schiller.